ehrpg/qstar/docs/index.md

 [Skill](/character/skills#skills) and stats, both parties have to make a check.
 The party with the higher result wins the contest.
 On a tie both parties roll again.

-### Difficulty Level

-Every Check has to beat a set [Difficulty Level](/crisis#difficulty) in order to be successful.
-The [Difficulty Level](/crisis#difficulty) is influenced by circumstances, making a check harder or easier.

-*Contests* don't use [Difficulty Levels](/crisis#difficulty). *Contests* are used, when both parties are *active* (rather than one party being *passive*) and have to make a check and compare the results to see who is successful.

-NPCs are abstracted by a [Difficulty Level](/crisis#difficulty), and use this level for almost all checks, stats, etc.

 ## Glossary